Aretha Franklin

 (side 1)

-'Without Love' was one of two tunes from her younger sister Carolyn.
+"Without Love" was one of two tunes from her younger sister Carolyn.
 With a distinctive Gospel edge, the tune had a wonderful melody that was perfect for the song's distinctive call and response arrangement.
 As good as the song was, Franklin's vocals came off as being a bit shrill, though that didn't stop Atlantic from tapping it as a single.
 I can hear Franklin fans howling in protect, but I'd suggest the best version of the song was a live, rocked-up performance by Southside Johnny and the Asbury Jukes.
-Atlantic tapped the song as the leadoff single. rating: *** stars.
+Atlantic tapped the song as the leadoff single.

 Trilling, a spoken word vamp ...
-I know some folks love those things, but I've got to tell you that when combined with some outright screeching and this lame Bacharach-David tune, the results were borderline unlistenable. rating: ** stars
+I know some folks love those things, but I've got to tell you that when combined with some outright screeching and this lame Bacharach-David tune, the results were borderline unlistenable.
+The song was also tapped as the "B" side on her "Without Love" 45.

 (side 2)

-Okay, I'll admit Franklin turned in amazing vocal performance on 'You Move Me', but the song itself was a sluggish, Gospel-tinged ballad only redeemed by a brief, mid-song outburst.
-Served as a perfect example of the pros and cons of this album. rating: *** stars
+Okay, I'll admit Franklin turned in amazing vocal performance on "You Move Me", but the song itself was a sluggish, Gospel-tinged ballad only redeemed by a brief, mid-song outburst.
+Served as a perfect example of the pros and cons of this album.

 Genre: soul